The kinematic cosmic dipole beyond Ellis and Baldwin: The Ellis and Baldwin formula

 \subsection{Relativistic Doppler effect}

-The Doppler boosting effects describes that the light coming from a distant object will be brighter, and bluer, in the direction of the movement of the observer.
-Between the two frames, the frequency of a given photon shifts as:
+The Doppler boosting effect describes the light coming from a distant object as brighter and bluer in the observer's direction of movement.
+Between the two frames, the frequency of a given photon shifts as

-The flux density $S=\frac{\d E}{\d\nu \d t}$ also transforms between frames as:
+The flux density $S=\frac{\d E}{\d\nu \d t}$ also transforms between frames as